 You have most likely read or heard that the majority of pension plans across the country have faced financial difficulties in recent years.
-In response to these difficulties, Congress and the IRS have created new rules for "multiemployer" pension plans like yours.
-Therefore, beginning on January 1, 2008, the Pension Protection Act of 2006 ("PPA") imposes new rules aimed at accelerating the funding of defined benefit plans such as the Central Pennsylvania Teamsters Defined Benefit Plan (the "Plan").
+In response to these difficulties, Congress and the IRS created special rules for "multiemployer" pension plans like yours.
+Therefore, beginning on January 1, 2008, the Pension Protection Act of 2006 ("PPA") imposed new rules aimed at accelerating the funding of defined benefit plans such as the Central Pennsylvania Teamsters Defined Benefit Plan (the "Plan").